cameronapak/open-chat/README.md

 Not locked down to any given LLM provider.

-Sign into your OpenRouter account via Oauth, secured through encryption.
+Sign into your OpenRouter account via OAuth, secured through encryption.

 Easily import into your existing apps (Coming soon).